 - Best Time to Go: This high-elevation trail isn’t snow- and mud-free until July in some years, and winter weather typically begins again by early to mid-October.
 For the best chance of dry, comfortable conditions, plan your trip for mid-August to mid-September.
 However, weather on Colorado’s high peaks can be unpredictable at any time of year.
 Sudden summer thunderstorms, typically flaring in the afternoon, are a matter of life or death above the treeline.
 For alpine sections, begin each day’s hike before dawn (buy a headlamp – bargain versions cost as little as $10), and wrap up early in the afternoon to avoid the most active part of the weather day.

 - How to Get There: Waterton Canyon, near Denver, is the most accessible trailhead on the Colorado Trail.
 It’s just off Waterton Road (CO-121), which can be reached from CO-470, Denver’s outer loop freeway.
-From Denver International Airport or central Denver, you can use RTD (total cost: less than $10, depending on the time of day) to get within 10 miles of the trailhead, then walk or arrange a rideshare for the remaining distance.
+From Denver International Airport or central Denver, you can use RTD (total cost: less than $10, depending on the time of day) to get within 10 miles of the trailhead, then walk or hail a ride with Uber or Lyft for the remaining distance.
 Denver’s airport has nonstop flights from dozens of U.S. cities, including San Francisco, Chicago, and New York, starting at $100 round-trip.

 - Accommodations and Cost: With the exception of Waterton Canyon, where overnight use is restricted by Denver Water, you can pitch a tent on any of the public lands along the Colorado Trail (no closer than 100 feet to marked trails, in most cases) at no cost.